-POWER SUPPLY CORD
+SHORELINE POWER SUPPLY

-The Power Cord hook-up is on the roadside of the trailer.
+The Power Cord hook-up is on the side of the trailer.
 The cord may be stored in the rear exterior compartment.
 The power cord is plugged into the trailer receptacle and the City Power Service.
 Many campgrounds provide less than 30 amp service.
 It is possible to blow their fuse or circuit breaker.
 If this happens, reduce the load and replace the fuse or reset the breaker.